-During the summer of 1972 three of my friends and I took a basic rock climbing class at Tablerock from Frank Florence, a rock climbing instructor who had just opened a shop, Sawtooth Mountaineering on Fairview Avenue.
-Frank and his father Lou moved to Boise from New York City in pursuit of a new life out west where the mountains were taller than the buildings on Wall Street.
-After that initial class, the four of us, Carl, Mike, Guy and I were totally hooked on this new sport and we started to buy climbing gear so that we could continue with our new found pursuit.
-We managed to get one trip to Slick Rock near McCall before fall came and the rain and snow pretty much shut down the high country.
+During the Summer of 1972, three of my friends and I took a basic rock climbing class at Table Rock from Frank Florence, a rock climbing instructor who had just opened a shop (Sawtooth Mountaineering) on Fairview Avenue.
+Frank and his father Lou moved to Boise from New York City in pursuit of a new life out West where the mountains were taller than the buildings on Wall Street.
+After that initial class, the 4 of us (Carl, Mike, Guy and I) were totally hooked on this new sport and we started to buy climbing gear so that we could continue with our newfound pursuit.
+We managed to get one trip to Slick Rock near McCall before Fall came and the rain and snow pretty much shut down the high country.

-The unimproved dirt road to Tablerock was notorious for holes when it was wet and walking up wasn’t much better so on a whim, we ventured out Highway 21 to check out what we called the “Black Cliffs”.
+The unimproved dirt road to Table Rock was notorious for holes when it was wet and walking up wasn’t much better so, on a whim, we ventured out ID-21 to check out what we called the “Black Cliffs.”
 The area had a reputation for being dangerous and we were warned that some of the basalt columns might collapse if we tried to climb them.
 We never had a problem with the columns being unstable but we did learn to set our belays way off to one side to protect the belayer from the rocks that had to be cleaned while working on a new route.

-As for any climbing that occurred before the 70s the only traces we ever found were some old iron ring pins that looked to have been used for rappel practice.
-I had heard that the Hari Clark, who worked at Bob Greenwoods Ski Shop, had trained the National Guard out there but I can’t confirm that.
+As for any climbing that occurred before the 1970s, the only traces we ever found were some old iron ring pins that looked to have been used for rappel practice.
+I had heard that the Hari Clark (who worked at Bob Greenwoods Ski Shop) had trained the National Guard out there but I can’t confirm that.
 Bob Greenwoods was the first shop in Boise to carry modern climbing gear and offer professional rock climbing instruction from Hari and Tom Naylor before they got out of the rock climbing business.

 All photos by Bob Boyles except where noted.